photo by Lofty Pursuits

 In 2023 trē attended Susie Ibarra and Jake Landau’s first Rhythm in Nature Residency at PS21 in Chatham, New York, field recording and premiering Susie Ibarra’s Four Meditations on Impermanence in an improvising orchestra featuring Tashi Dorji and Phyllis Chen.

-trē has performed improvised music in spaces from Telephone and The Government Center to Bantha Tea Bar, The Space Upstairs, Seafoam, Fungus Books, The Big Idea Bookstore, Bottom Feeder Books, Collision, Certain Death ii, Brillobox, Bunker Projects, Stage MK, Mixtape, Scoot’s Garage / Pierogi Palace, Poetry Lounge, Club Pittsburgh, Creative Coffee, Bottlerocket, Spirit Lodge, City of Asylum, Kelly Strayhorn Theater, the Miller Institute of Contemporary Art, Sculpture Court and Hall of Sculpture at the Carnegie Museum of Art, the Children’s Museum, and the Mattress Factory.
+trē has performed improvised music in spaces from Telephone and The Government Center to Bantha Tea Bar, The Space Upstairs, Seafoam, Fungus Books & Records, The Big Idea Bookstore, Bottom Feeder Books, the Melwood Screening Room, Collision, Certain Death ii, Remedy, Brillobox, Bunker Projects, Signal Sauna, Stage MK, Mixtape, Scobi Hotel, Scoot’s Garage / Pierogi Palace, Jerry’s Bar & Grille, Poetry Lounge, Club Pittsburgh, Creative Coffee, Bottlerocket, Spirit Lodge, Glitterbox Theater, City of Asylum, Kelly Strayhorn Theater, Wood Street Galleries, 707 Gallery, the Warhol Museum, the Miller Institute of Contemporary Art, Sculpture Court and Hall of Sculpture at the Carnegie Museum of Art, the Children’s Museum, and the Mattress Factory.